Last updated on March 13, 2020 at 13:05

 - The β-adrenergic receptor is desensitized after binding epinephrine, by the effect of βARK and β-arrestin

-The epinephrine and glucagon receptors are G-protein coupled receptors.
-When their ligand binds to them, the receptor binds a GTP, which activates it.
-This activation causes the receptor to move to a nearby, membrane-bound enzyme called adenlylyl cyclase.
+Glucagon receptor and the adrenergic receptors are G-protein coupled receptors.
+When the hormone binds to them, the receptor binds activates the membrane-bound enzyme called adenlylyl cyclase.
 This enzyme catalyses the reaction of converting ATP to cAMP.
 When the level of cAMP in the cell increases, a protein called Protein Kinase A is activated.
 PKA is what mediates the cells response.
-It’s a kinase, a protein that can phosphorylate.

 PKA then phosphorylates many different enzymes, to either increase or decrease their activity, depending on the enzyme.
 Remember that epinephrine and glucagon are hormones that signal for the body to raise the blood glucose level, while decreasing the amount of glucose the liver uses.
 With this is mind, it’s easier to remember what PKA affect.
 PKA activates enzyme related to gluconeogenesis, β-oxidation and glycogen breakdown, while inhibiting enzymes that are related to pathways that use energy for other things than gluconeogenesis, like cholesterol synthesis, fatty acid synthesis and glycogen synthesis.